cisco/usnic_tools/README.md

 meta data out of Cisco usNIC devices using the Cisco usNIC extensions in [Libfabric](http://libfabric.org/).

-The `usnic_info` executable will return information about your usNIC Linux devices.
+The `usnic_devinfo` executable will return information about your usNIC Linux devices.
 For example:

 ```